colinhuckstep/homelab/README.md

 ## Omada Controller
 Omada controller is used for my Switches and WAPs.
 This urns on node 3.
 There is a bind mount for the automatic omada backups.
 Backups are encrypted.

-## (WIP) Rclone
+## Rclone
-Rclone is configured to copy encrypted backups from various container volumes to GoogleDrive.
-Specific configuration steps for this are outside of the purview of this document.
-A brief outline of the related docs may be created in the future.
+Rclone is configured to copy encrypted backups from various container volumes and pfsense to GoogleDrive.
+This uses a GoogleDrive API service account to copy to GoogleDrive and SFTP connection to pull the files from pfsense.
+Adguard configs get the hostname appended to the end of them.

 ## Archived Playbooks/Roles